smsoltan/MD/README.md

 V_{LJ} = 4\epsilon\left[\left(\frac{\sigma}{r}\right)^{12} - \left(\frac{\sigma}{r}\right)^{6}\right] + const
 $$

-where $~\epsilon $ is the depth of the density well and $~\sigma $ is the value of $~r$ for which the potential starts to be very small .
-Due to that, a cut-off is introduced: the above equation is used only for $~r < R_C$ and the potential is taken to be 0 otherwise.
+where $\epsilon $ is the depth of the density well and $\sigma $ is the value of $r$ for which the potential starts to be very small.
+Due to that, a cut-off is introduced: the above equation is used only for $r < R_C$ and the potential is taken to be 0 otherwise.
 In order for the potential to be continuous at $r=R_C$, the constant is taken to be equal

 $$
 const = -4\epsilon\left[\left(\frac{\sigma}{R_C}\right)^{12} - \left(\frac{\sigma}{R_C}\right)^{6}\right]
 $$

-In the simulation, $~R_C=2.5\sigma $.
-Both $~\sigma $ and the mass of the particle are used as units in the simulation and hence are equal 1 by definition.
+In the simulation, $R_C=2.5\sigma $.
+Both $\sigma $ and the mass of the particle are used as units in the simulation and hence are equal 1 by definition.

 In principle to simulate MD one has to check the mutual interaction of every pair of particles.
 But, given the cut-off, some optimization may be introduced.
 For a given particle, one could assign a list - so called Verlet list - of particles that have the chance to interact in the near future.
 This list is actualized after a number of steps, by finding all the particles that are closer than certain threshold $R_M$.
 This number of steps is usually given as a constant of simulation (dependent on other parameters).
 Here, a more "paranoid" version was implemented: this number is calculated based on the largest velocity $v_{max}$ registered since the last actualization: $R_M - R_C \simeq i\cdot 2v_{max} \cdot h$, where $i$ is the number of steps until next actualization and $h$ is the timestep of the simulation. $R_M$ was taken to be equal $3.3\sigma$.